Mar 14, 2018 - Mar 15, 2018

 Meditation or mindfulness experience is not necessary to participate in this training program.

 Health Professionals can also attend this course and the hours will count toward their Continuing Professional Development(CPD).
 This Mindful Self-Compassion training course is endorsed by the Australian Association of Social Workers(AASW) and is promoted in the Australian Psychologist Association(APS) on the calendar of events.
 A certificate providing the number of hours of CPD attended will be provided for professionals requiring evidence of professional development certificates(CPD) (i.e. nurses, psychologists, social workers, occupational therapists, physiotherapist, doctors, teachers etc.).

 Training Program Content

-The training program include 8 weeks of weekly classes plus free attendance to a full day or a half-day mindfulness retreat.
+The training program includes 8 weeks of weekly classes plus free attendance to a full day or a half-day mindfulness retreat.
 We also provide intensive in Mindful Self-Compassion over 4 or 4.5 days workshops.

-Each classes in the course consist of:
+Each class in the course consist of: